-NOTE: Any project that claims such an exception from the above "basic visitability design requirements" must submit documentation from the project architect which outlines the basis for the visitability design concept exception.
-A "legal opinion" supporting that the project falls within the requirements of the visitability design concept exception must also be included.
+Any project that claims an exception from the above basic visitability design requirements must submit documentation from the project architect which outlines the basis for the visitability design concept exception and a legal opinion supporting that the project falls within the requirements of the visitability design concept exception.

-X. Increasing Accessibility
+Increasing Accessibility

-Projects funded with Low Income Housing Tax Credits are encouraged to "go beyond" federal, state, and local regulations and provide further low-cost accommodations for mobility, sight, and hearing impaired tenants.
+Projects funded with Low Income Housing Tax Credits are encouraged to go beyond federal, state, and local regulations and provide further utility and livability for low-cost accommodations for mobility-, sight-, and hearing-impaired tenants.
 Consider incorporating the following: